sxs-collaboration/spectre/docs/Tutorials/OptionParsing.md

 ## Constructible classes

-A class that defines `static constexpr OptionString_t help` and a typelist of option structs `options` can be created by the option parser.
+A class that defines `static constexpr OptionString help` and a typelist of option structs `options` can be created by the option parser.
 When the class is requested, the option parser will parse each of the options in the `options` list, and then supply them to the